 Here are some storied written by Private Cliff N. Douglas, “C” Company, 1 Canadian Parachute Battalion

 His Majesty King George VI inspects “C” Company of 1 Canadian Parachute Battalion on May 15, 1944.
-[Believed to be C Company] Cdn Army Photo H38599Front row: Third man from the left in the front rank, the shortest man, is my good friend Cliff Douglas [now deceased] of Courtenay, BC.
+Canadian Army Photo H38599Front row: Third man from the left in the front rank, the shortest man, is my good friend Cliff Douglas [now deceased] of Courtenay, BC.
 He was a machine-gunner and jumped in on D-Day as a sniper.
 Three of his stories are listed below.
-Tentative identity of the men in the front rank from the left: ___ ? (in back row); Comeau; Pte.
+Tentative identity of the men in the front rank from the left in front row: Pte. (?)
+Comeau; Pte.
 Peter Braidwood; Pte.
 Cliff Douglas; ___?; Doug Thomas; Sgt.
 Menard.
 King George VI is on the far right.
 Note that the men are still wearing the AIRBORNE strip below the Pegasus formation patch.
 The stripes on their shoulders are the yellow (sometimes gold) battalion stripe indicating 1 Canadian Parachute Battalion.

 The Scope on a Tripod – By Pte.
 Cliff Douglas K62214